Revelation: Christianity

 Many Christians believe in the possibility and even reality of private revelations, messages from God for individuals, which can come in a variety of ways.
 Montanism is an example in early Christianity and there are alleged cases today also.
 However, Christians see as of a much higher level the revelation recorded in the collection of books known as the Bible.
-They consider these books to be written by human authors under the inspiration of the Holy Spirit.
+They consider those books to have been written by human authors under the inspiration of the Holy Spirit.
 They regard Jesus as the supreme revelation of God, with the Bible being a revelation in the sense of a witness to him.
 The Catechism of the Catholic Church states that "the Christian faith is not a 'religion of the book.'
 Christianity is the religion of the 'Word of God', a word which is 'not a written and mute word, but the Word which is incarnate and living".

-Gregory and Nix speak of Biblical inerrancy as meaning that, in its original form, the Bible is totally without error, and free from all contradiction, including the historical and scientific parts.
+Geisler and Nix speak of Biblical inerrancy as meaning that in its original form, the Bible is totally without error and free from all contradiction, including the historical and scientific parts.
 Coleman speaks of Biblical infallibility as meaning that the Bible is inerrant on issues of faith and practice but not history or science.
 The Catholic Church speaks not about infallibility of Scripture but about its freedom from error, holding "the doctrine of the inerrancy of Scripture".
 The Second Vatican Council, citing earlier declarations, stated: "Since everything asserted by the inspired authors or sacred writers must be held to be asserted by the Holy Spirit, it follows that the books of Scripture must be acknowledged as teaching solidly, faithfully and without error that truth which God wanted put into sacred writings for the sake of salvation".
 It added: "Since God speaks in Sacred Scripture through men in human fashion, the interpreter of Sacred Scripture, in order to see clearly what God wanted to communicate to us, should carefully investigate what meaning the sacred writers really intended, and what God wanted to manifest by means of their words."
 The Reformed Churches believe in the Bible is inerrant in the sense spoken of by Gregory and Nix and "deny that Biblical infallibility and inerrancy are limited to spiritual, religious, or redemptive themes, exclusive of assertions in the fields of history and science".
 The Westminster Confession of Faith speaks of "the infallible truth and divine authority" of the Scriptures.